wkumari/draft-wkumari-dnsop-extended-error/README.md

 Internet-Draft       draft-ietf-dnsop-extended-error      September 2018

+   is able to insert the DNSSEC Bogus Extended Error into a packet could instead simply reply with a fictitious address (A or AAAA) record.
+   The R bit hint and extended error information are informational - implementations can choose how much to trust this information and validating resolvers / stubs may choose to put a different weight on it.

-8. Acknowledgements
+7. Acknowledgements

    The authors wish to thank Geoff Huston and Bob Harold, Carlos M.
-   Martinez, Peter DeVries, George Michelson, Mark Andrews, Ondrej Sury, Edward Lewis, Paul Vixie, Shane Kerr, Loganaden Velvindron.
+   Martinez, Peter DeVries, George Michelson, Mark Andrews, Ondrej Sury, Edward Lewis, Paul Vixie, Shane Kerr, Loganaden Velvindron, Evan Hunt.
 They also vaguely remember discussing this with a number of people over the years, but have forgotten who all they were -- if you were one of them, and are not listed, please let us know and we'll acknowledge you.

    I also want to thank the band "Infected Mushroom" for providing a good background soundtrack (and to see if I can get away with this!)